Edddush/100-days-of-code/log.md

 ## Day 17
 Public accountability and date on [X](https://x.com/Edddushi/status/1805802645472280793)
 > [!NOTE]
-> Following an increase the difficulty of problems, I am taking a few days to reinforce my data structure and algorithms fundamentals first.
+> Following an increase in thedifficulty of problems, I am taking a few days to reinforce my data structure and algorithms fundamentals first.
 ### Accomplishments
 - Relearned how to set up hashset in python
 - 3% of the course "Mastering Algorithms and Data Structures in Python" on [CodeSignal](https://app.codesignal.com/profile/edddush/overview)